daqhris/daqhris.github.io/crypto-growth-fund.md

 - known for practical implementations and widespread adoption,
 - on-track for an increase in value overtime,
 - available only in digital or electronic form,
-- held onto over a long-term horizon (min.
-10 years).
+- held onto over a long-term horizon (minimum of 10 years).

 ## Portfolio